lmolkova/correlation/http_protocol_proposal_v1.md

 ### Request-Id Format
 `Request-Id` is a string up to 1024 bytes length.
 It contains only [Base64](https://en.wikipedia.org/wiki/Base64) and "-" (hyphen), "|" (vertical bar), "." (dot), and "_"( underscore) characters.

-Vertical bar, dot and underscore are reserved characters that used to mark and delimit heirarchical Request-Id, and must not be present in the nodes.
+Vertical bar, dot and underscore are reserved characters that used to mark and delimit hierarchical Request-Id, and must not be present in the nodes.
 Hyphen may be used in the nodes.

 Implementations SHOULD support hierarchical structure for the Request-Id, described in [Hierarchical Request-Id document](hierarchical_request_id.md).
 See [Flat Request-Id](flat_request_id.md) for non-hierarchical Request-Id requirements.

 ## Correlation-Context
-Correlation-Context identifies context of logical operation (transaction, workflow).
-Operation may involve multiple services interaction and the context should be propagated to all services involved in operation processing.
-Every service involved in operation processing may add its own correlation-context properties.
+Root service can add state (key value pairs) that will automatically propagate to all other services including intermediary services (that support this protocol).
+A typical scenarios are sampling or A/B testing (feature flags) so that the root service has a way to pass this kind of information down to all services (including intermediary).
+All services other than the root SHOULD consider Correlation-Context as read-only.

-Hierarchical Request-Id provides all information essential for telemetry correlation and Correlation-Context may optionally be used by applications to group telemetry based on other properties such as feature flags.
+We anticipate that there will be common well-known Correlation-Context keys.
+If you wish to use this for you own custom (not well-known) context key, prefix it with @.

-Usage of Correlation-Context involves performance overhead related to extracting, injecting and transmitting it over HTTP, storing the value both in memory and logging system storage.
-Applications are encouradged to use Correlation-Context with care and add properties when it is stongly necessary for telemetry purposes.
+It is important to keep the size of any property because they get serialized in HTTP headers and headers have significant size restrictions.
+The Correlation-Context MUST NOT be used as generic data passing mechanism (between services or within service).

 `Correlation-Context` is optional, which means that it may or may not be provided by upstream service.

 If `Correlation-Context` is provided by upstream service, implementation MUST propagate it further to downstream services.

-Implementation MUST provide access to `Correlation-Context` for logging systems and MUST support adding properties to Correlation-Context.
+Implementation MUST provide read access to `Correlation-Context` for logging systems and MUST support adding properties to Correlation-Context.

 ### Correlation-Context Format
 `Correlation-Context` is represented as comma separated list of key value pairs, where each pair is represented in key=value format: